ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: INTRODUCTION

-Simply replaying demonstrations faster or uniformly subsampling observations can push trajectories out of distribution, inducing compounding error and degraded performance.
-In response, several methods have sought to improve execution efficiency; SAIL~\cite{sail} leverages AWE~\cite{awe} features with DBSCAN~\cite{dbscan} clustering to identify coarse phases, and DemoSpeedup~\cite{demospeedup} identifies casual segments by estimating action-distribution entropy with a pre-trained proxy policy, treating high-entropy regions as safe to accelerate.
-However, these scenario-assumption based approaches rely on handcrafted heuristics, and the narrow scenario space makes them fragile to even mild deviations.
+Naïvely accelerating demonstrations—for example by replaying trajectories faster or uniformly subsampling observations—often pushes policies out of distribution and degrades performance.
+To address this, several methods attempt to identify segments that can be safely accelerated.
+For example, SAIL~\cite{sail} uses clustering over AWE features~\cite{awe} to discover coarse phases, while DemoSpeedup~\cite{demospeedup} estimates action entropy using a proxy policy and treats high-entropy segments as accelerable.
+However, these approaches rely on heuristic assumptions about motion statistics rather than task semantics, making them fragile when scene conditions change or demonstrations become multimodal.

-SAIL~\cite{sail}, for instance, implicitly assumes that precision-critical behavior manifests as densely sampled regions in trajectory space and implements this assumption via clustering, but a density-based view of precision is intuitively valid only in highly restricted scenarios.
-On the other hand, DemoSpeedup~\cite{demospeedup} assumes that high action entropy signals accelerable segments, but entropy is not a reliable indicator of precision: (1) multimodal strategies arising from scenario variability (e.g., random object initialization) can yield high entropy despite strict precision demands, (2) repetitive path-fixed motions may have low entropy without actually requiring precision, causing accelerable segments to be sacrificed.

-Fundamentally, both approaches rely on scenario-dependent assumptions and attempt to infer precision from motion statistics rather than task semantics, limiting their ability to distinguish accelerable from precision-critical phases and preventing them from scaling robustly in a task- and scenario-agnostic manner.
+In particular, action entropy is not a reliable proxy for manipulation precision.
+Multimodal strategies arising from scene variability may produce high entropy despite strict precision requirements, while repetitive motions may exhibit low entropy even when acceleration is safe.
+As a result, entropy-based segmentation can misidentify precision-critical phases.

-Accordingly, we introduce \textbf{ESPADA}, a semantic-driven trajectory segmentation framework that selectively accelerates demonstrations without extra hardware, additional data, or additional policy trainings.
+Accordingly, we introduce \textbf{ESPADA} \textit{(Execution Speedup via Spatially Aware Demonstration Data Downsampling for Imitation Learning)}, a semantic-driven trajectory segmentation framework that selectively accelerates demonstrations without extra hardware, additional data, or additional policy trainings.
 Prior methods rely on heuristic motion statistics, such as density clusters or action entropy, to implicitly approximate precision.
 In contrast, ESPADA replaces these assumptions with explicit scene semantics and gripper–object 3D relations.
 These cues reveal the task intent (e.g., approach, align, adjust) and the actual interaction state between the gripper and the target object, enabling the system to determine exactly where acceleration is safe while preserving genuine precision-critical phases.